loopchaves/Authentication-example/README.md

 ## Features

-- Text based in device language
+- Text based in device language (Portuguese and English)
 - Login with email and password
 - Sign up form
 - Reset password